p2eengineering/kalp-studio-documentation/docs/Products/Kalp-Studio-Console/Dashboard/How-to-Navigate-Kalp-Studio-Platform-as-a-New-User.md

 ---

 #### **Step 3: Open the Chat Window**
-1. When you click the chat icon, a small window will pop up on the right side of the screen.
-This window is titled **"Kalp Studio"**.
+1. Click the chat icon (a speech bubble) located in the bottom-right corner of the dashboard.
+A small window will pop up titled **"Kalp Studio"** on the right side of your screen.
+This is where you can interact with our support team.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Chat/New+2.png)

-2. If support is **offline**, the window will display a message like:
+2. **If Support is Offline:** If the support team is offline, you will see a message saying:
-   *"We are not available right now.
+"We are not available right now.
 Please leave us a voice mail or a message.
-We'll get back as soon as possible."*
+We’ll get back as soon as possible."
+This message will appear in the same pop-up window.

 ---

 #### **Step 4: Leave a Message**
-1. Click the **"Leave a message"** option in the chat window.
+1. If support is unavailable, click on the "Leave a message" option within the chat window to begin typing your query.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Chat/New+5.png)

-2. Enter your query or issue.
-For example, if you need help deploying a smart contract, you could type:
+2. **Enter Your Message:** In the text box that appears, type a clear description of your issue or question.
+For example, if you need help with smart contract deployment, you could write:
-   - *"I need help with smart contract deployment."*
+"I need help with smart contract deployment."
+The text box and example query are shown in the screenshot below.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Chat/New+3.png)

-3. Press **Enter** or click the send icon to submit your message.
+3. **Submit Your Message:** Press Enter or click the send icon to submit your message.
+Once sent, you will receive an automated response acknowledging your request.

 ---

 #### **Step 5: Enter Your Details**
 1. The chat may prompt you with additional questions like:
    - *"How would you like to be addressed?"*
-2. Provide your preferred name or any necessary details as requested.
+2. Provide your preferred name or any other necessary details as requested in the text box provided in the chat window.

 ---

 #### **Step 6: Access Previous Conversations**
-1. If you need to revisit a previous chat, click the **"Conversation"** tab at the bottom of the chat window.
+1. If you need to revisit a previous chat, click the "Conversation" tab at the bottom of the chat window, as highlighted in the screenshot below.

 ![enter image description here](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Chat/New+4.png)

-2. This section stores your chat history, allowing you to refer to past support interactions.
+2. It displays your previous support interactions, allowing you to refer back to any past conversations.

 ---

 #### **Step 7: Close or Start a New Conversation**

-1. To end the current chat, simply close the chat window by clicking the **"X"** button at the bottom-right corner of the window.
+1. To end the current chat, click the "X" button at the bottom-right corner of the chat window, as highlighted in the screenshot below.
+This will close the chat window, ending your current conversation.

 ---